-- The ISRP will use the risk uncertainty matrix to assess whether the level of monitoring is appropriate for the proposed project and measures. - Bonneville will ensure that all monitoring projects report the accuracy and precision of their data. - Bonneville should continue to support and require the use of Monitoring Resources, which is sponsored by the Pacific Northwest Aquatic Monitoring Partnership, to share information about how data are collected. - Consistent with the goals and objectives section of this program, Bonneville should report annually on the number of juvenile fish released each year; the number of adults that contribute to harvest, are used for broodstock, and are present on the spawning grounds for all hatchery programs that receive Bonneville funding.
+- The ISRP will use the risk uncertainty matrix to assess whether the level of monitoring is appropriate for the proposed project and measures. - Bonneville will ensure that all monitoring projects report the accuracy and precision of their data. - Consistent with the goals and objectives section of this program, Bonneville should report annually on the number of juvenile fish released each year; the number of adults that contribute to harvest, are used for broodstock, and are present on the spawning grounds for all hatchery programs that receive Bonneville funding.
 Bonneville also should provide support to ensure that all managers have the capacity to collect this data and should support regional processes that standardize the data, facilitate reporting, and make this data publicly accessible.